merkle-open/generator-nitro/app/templates/project/docs/nitro.md

 Different layouts are placed in `views/_layouts/`.
 Link them to your view [in your page datafile](#use-different-layout).

-### Render Components
+### Render patterns

-Pages are meant to be compositions of your components.
-Use the component's name as the first parameter.
-Be aware, the component name is case-sensitive.
+Pages are meant to be compositions of your patterns.
+Use the pattern's name as the first parameter.
+Be aware, the pattern name is case-sensitive.

 Nitro uses [handlebars](https://www.npmjs.com/package/hbs) as the view engine and provides custom helpers.

-Render the example component. (file: `example.<%= options.viewExt %>`, data-file: `example.json`)
+Render the example pattern. (file: `example.<%= options.viewExt %>`, data-file: `example.json`)

-    {{component 'example'}}
+    {{pattern 'example'}}
-    {{component 'example', 'example'}}
+    {{pattern 'example', 'example'}}

-Render a "variant" from the example component. (file: `example.<%= options.viewExt %>`, data-file: `example-variant.json`)
+Render a "variant" from the example pattern. (file: `example.<%= options.viewExt %>`, data-file: `example-variant.json`)

-    {{component 'example' 'example-variant'}}
+    {{pattern 'example' 'example-variant'}}

-Another possibility to use the component helper is by providing hash options.
+Another possibility to use the pattern helper is by providing hash options.

-    {{component name='example' data='example-variant'}}
+    {{pattern name='example' data='example-variant'}}

 ...and if you really need this you may provide a second template file. (file: `example-2.<%= options.viewExt %>`, data-file: `example-variant.json`)

-    {{component name='example' data='example-variant' template='example-2'}}
+    {{pattern name='example' data='example-variant' template='example-2'}}

-There also is a possibility to pass data to subcomponents by providing a data object as second parameter or as hash option.
+There also is a possibility to pass data to subpatterns by providing a data object as second parameter or as hash option.

-    {{component 'example' exampleContent}}
+    {{pattern 'example' exampleContent}}
-    {{component 'example' data=exampleContent}}
+    {{pattern 'example' data=exampleContent}}

-To be more flexible, you may also pass individual arguments to the component, which overrides the defaults.
+To be more flexible, you may also pass individual arguments to the pattern, which overrides the defaults.

-    {{component 'example' modifier='blue'}}
+    {{pattern 'example' modifier='blue'}}

-#### Render Components with children
+#### Render patterns with children

-Maybe using your component templates with transclusion could be helpful in some cases.
+Maybe using your pattern templates with transclusion could be helpful in some cases.

     // example box template
     <div class="a-box">